CylonicRaider/LeetQuest/README.md

 version-controlled.

-**Running the server**: To run the game server, run `npm start` (remember to build the client if necessary).
-The server takes a single optional command-line parameter, viz. the name of a configuration file, which defaults to `config.json`.
+**Running the server**: To run the game server, run `npm start` (remember to build the client first if necessary).
+The server takes a single optional command-line argument, viz. the name of a configuration file, which defaults to `config.json`.
 The configuration file overrides the defaults supplied in `config.default.json`.

-Additional documentation is located in the `client` and `server` directories.
+Some additional documentation is located in the `client`, `server`, and `tools/maps` directories.

-### Contributing
+### Developing

+In development mode, the game server automatically rebuilds the client whenever its source files are changed.
+To use this mode, invoke `npm run start-dev`.

 To invoke the code auto-formatter and linter — preferrably before every commit —, run `npm run cleanup`.
 The formatter and linter are available